 UTA is also concerned about safety and security in its parking areas.
 All campus-parking areas are restricted to authorized users.
 Parking permits are required for all students, faculty and staff who park their vehicles on campus at any time.
 Visitors must purchase a daily permit, utilize street meters, or pay at a pay station in designated visitor garages.
-All parking areas are patrolled by UTAPD, and some parking areas are monitored via video surveillance.
+All parking areas are enforced by Parking & Transportation, patrolled by UTAPD, and some parking areas are monitored via video surveillance.
 Parking and Transportation operates the Late-Night Security Escort Service that operates from 7PM - 3AM seven days a week.
-This on-demand service uses the TapRide app to provide the UTA community with a point-to-point escort to on-campus destinations.
-The UTA community can utilize the Mav Mover shuttle bus during weekdays from 7:30 AM to 11 PM at no cost.
+This on-demand service uses the Transloc app to provide the UTA community with a point-to-point escort to on-campus and select off-campus destinations.
+The UTA community can utilize the Mav Mover shuttle bus during weekdays from 7:30 AM to 9 PM at no cost and view the buses in real-time using the Transloc app.
 This fixed-route service provides rides to many campus destinations.